 - Michael Logan, TV Guide Magazine

-McClain spent five years writing her memoir Murdering My Youth to force herself to confront her life as a child actor struggling to survive within an alcoholic family system.
-The release of the book in 2014 was supported with a feature interview with Cameron Mathison on Entertainment Tonight.
+McClain spent five years writing her memoir Murdering My Youth.
+She had no ghost writer.
+The release of the book on Amazon was supported with a feature interview with Cameron Mathison on Entertainment Tonight.

 Always interested in contributing to the wider conversation about topics ranging from women’s issues to national tragedies, McClain has additionally written and co-written articles on for The Good Men Project, HLNTV, Mic.com, and AND Magazine.